 Debbie joined GoodCorporation in 2011.
 She leads GoodCorporation’s Investing in Integrity programme, the banknote ethics initiative and also our ethics training.
 She is also responsible for the development of our measuring ethical culture work.
 Debbie has lead projects on anti-corruption and anti-trust in the construction, finance, cosmetics and logistics sectors.
 She is also responsible for a four-year ethics training programme that GoodCorporation is running for one of the EU’s largest institutions.
 She has 30 years' experience in both the commercial and not-for profit sector working for Saatchi and Saatchi, BT, BA, Centrica, VSO and the International Business Leaders Forum.
 Debbie has a Modern Languages degree from the University of Bristol and a postgraduate qualification from the University of Surrey.
 She speaks French and German.

 Gareth leads GoodCorporation’s work in anti-corruption and data protection.
 Gareth has led projects in the pharmaceutical, media & publishing, IT, financial, FMCG and extractives sectors.
-He is developing our anti-bribery and corruption services to multi-lateral development financial institutions, other financial institutions and for companies involved in M&A activities.
-In addition, Gareth leads work in data protection.
+He leads our anti-bribery and corruption work with multi-lateral development banks, other financial institutions and for companies involved in M&A activities.
+In addition, Gareth heads up our work in data protection.
 Gareth is a graduate of the London School of Economics and has a PhD in economic geography from Kings College London.
 Gareth began his career at Logica before joining KPMG in the strategy and economics consulting business.
 He has also worked as Director of Strategy for Global Trade and Banking Services for NatWest Markets and as Head of Technology Investment Banking, Europe for the Canadian Imperial Bank of Commerce.

 Sally is responsible for media relations and corporate communications at GoodCorporation and is the first port of call for any media or public speaking enquiry.
 With over 25 years experience in communications, Sally has worked in both the business-to-business and business-to-consumer sectors.
 She has represented leading brands and organisations including International Distillers and Vintners (IDV, now Diageo), Pernod Ricard, Allied Breweries, Bell's Scotch Whisky, Boots, The Press Association and Thames Television.
 A graduate of Edinburgh University, Sally has a degree in French and also speaks Spanish.